34 Leftover Recipes That Use Up Every Last Bit of Food

 French onion soup

-This recipe actually calls for the bread to be stale—either a baguette or another crusty variety.
-Each serving of soup uses two slices of bread, one on the top and one on the bottom.
-Or check out my favorite French Onion Soup recipe, which admittedly is a bit more involved, but so worth it.
+This soup actually calls for stale bread.
+A baguette or anything crusty works.
+You’ll use two slices per serving, one on top and one on the bottom.
+Here’s my go-to version, which takes a bit more effort but is worth every minute.

 Avocado toast